utkarshs3000/SOC-Analyst-Portfolio/2-Detection-Lab/README.md

 The Technical Fix: Cleared the corrupted Filebeat registry (/var/lib/filebeat/registry), which allowed the shipper to re-index the local alerts.json.

-Result: The Wazuh Indexer successfully generated new indices for February 2026, enabling the creation of the wazuh-alerts-* index pattern in the Dashboard.

 ## Infrastructure Recovery & Engineering

 The Problem